apluslms/o1_auto_tag/README.md

     indicating how far back the script should look for submissions to create taggings based on.
   - Server is run forever.
 It receives hooks from Aplus on submission of exercises, and creates taggings based on the form contents.

+## More
+ - There are other flags: -c, --config  -u, --unix  and  -p, --num-proxies These indicate the configuration file path, unix socket path and the number of proxies that set the X-Forwarded-For header, respectively.
+   Unix sockets can be used, but they cause a broken pipe error relatively often for an unknown reason.
+The X-Forwarded-For header is needed to check the original sender, and the number of proxies tells us if we should trust the header.